 In the words of is a series where I delve into some of the writings of notable paranormal and psychical researchers to dissect their view, create discussion, inspire and maybe even challenge the way we think.
 You may not agree with everything they say, however many of their writings have formed the very way paranormal investigators approach their research or even the language they use.

 In previous editions, we have heard from

 Today I wanted to highlight one of the inspirational women of parapsychology - Louisa E Rhine.
 While many attribute the name Rhine to J.B Rhine the famous psychical researcher who invented Zener Cards for testing of ESP, there was another Rhine making waves in the world of parapsychology.
 Louisa E Rhine was a pivotal member of J.B Rhine's research while also being known for her papers and books on spontaneous cases.
 Born in 1891, Louisa Weckesser who was an American doctor of Botany, married a fellow graduate student in 1920 - Mr Joseph Banks Rhine.
-In 1927, they moved to Durham in North California raising a family of 4 and going on to create a parapsychological dynasty.
+In 1927, they moved to Durham in North Carolina raising a family of 4 and going on to create a parapsychological dynasty.
 Louisa herself would become 'The First Lady of Parapsychology'.

 She went on to write 6 books and 18 scholarly journal pieces on the different cases she researched.
 To read more about Louisa and her work within the paranormal field, see my article: Ladies of Paranormal Past: Louisa E Rhine